GBKS/opendesign.guide/content/12-first-project.md

 preview: final-project-preview.jpg
 ---

-# Your First Project
+# Your First Contribution

-Now that we've covered all the key aspects of contributing to open source projects as a designer, it's time to put your skills into practice.
-This first project will guide you through making a significant design contribution to an open source project of your choice.
+You’ve come a long way, learning the essentials of contributing to open-source as a designer.
+Now, it’s time to take the next step and make your first real contribution.
+This is where theory meets practice, and you get to see your work impact an actual project.
+You don’t have to create something extraordinary right off the bat, starting small is okay.
+What matters most is taking the leap, learning from the experience, and building the confidence to keep contributing.
+Let’s dive in.

-## Step 1: Choosing a Project
+## Step 1: Choose a Project

-First, you need to find a project to contribute to.
-Here's how to go about it:

-1. Reflect on your interests: What kind of project do you care about?
-It could software-related, like a text editor or game engine, a physical product, or a completely different creative endeavor.
-1. Assess your skills: What type of design work do you feel most confident doing?
-UI design?
-Icon creation?
-User research?
+Choosing the right project is the first step to a positive open-source experience.
+Here’s how to find one that matches your interests and helps you get started confidently:

+1. **Reflect on your interests:** Think about the types of projects you genuinely care about.
+It could be software-related, like productivity tools, creative software, or gaming experiences.
+It could also be more unconventional, like contributing to open hardware or educational platforms.
+The more connected you feel to the project’s purpose, the more motivated you’ll be to contribute.
+1. **Assess your skills:** Identify the types of design work you’re most comfortable with.
+Are you more into UI/UX design, creating illustrations, designing brand identities, or conducting user research?
+Maybe you enjoy writing UX copy or building design systems.
+Being clear about your strengths helps you find a project where you can make a meaningful impact while still learning and growing.
-1. Look for opportunities and projects that interest you and seem to need design help:
+1. **Look for opportunities:** Start exploring projects that interest you and seem to need design help:
-   - Browse open source platforms, like GitHub
+   - Browse open-source platforms: Check out GitHub, [OpenAlternative](https://openalternative.co/), or [SourceForge](https://sourceforge.net/directory/).
+Also, search YouTube for “Best Open Source Apps/Tools” to find inspiring projects.
-   - Look into training programs, like [Outreachy](https://www.outreachy.org/), [Summer of Code](https://summerofcode.withgoogle.com/), [Summer of Bitcoin](https://www.summerofbitcoin.org/organizations), and [Open Source Design Jobs](https://opensourcedesign.net/jobs/)
+   - **Participate in training programs:** Look into [Outreachy](https://www.outreachy.org/), [Summer of Code](https://summerofcode.withgoogle.com/), [Summer of Bitcoin](https://www.summerofbitcoin.org/organizations), and [Open Source Design Jobs](https://opensourcedesign.net/jobs/)
-   - Join design communities and follow open-source designers on social media
+   - **Join communities:** Become part of design communities and follow open-source designers on social media (like Substack, NOSTR, X) to discover new opportunities.
-   - Contact designers directly and ask them about opportunities (for example via [ADPList](https://adplist.org/explore/design))
-   - Or ask friends about their favorite open-source software
+   - **Connect personally:** Reach out to experienced designers for guidance.
+Platforms like [ADPList](https://adplist.org/explore/design) can be great for mentorship.
+   - **Get creative with your search:** Ask friends about their favorite open-source tools, explore Reddit communities like [r/opensource](https://www.reddit.com/r/opensource/) or [r/foss](https://www.reddit.com/r/foss/), or visit forums where designers discuss their favorite projects.
+Inspiration can come from unexpected places.

-1. Check the project's openness to contributions: Look for design documentation or CONTRIBUTING.md file or similar documentation [C3](/3-getting-started#understanding-project-structures){:class='chapter-link'} about how to get involved.
+1. **Check the project’s openness to contributions:** Before diving in, see if the project is open to design input.
+Look for design docs, a CONTRIBUTING.md file or similar documentation [C3](/3-getting-started#understanding-project-structures){:class='chapter-link'}, or active issue discussions to gauge how they engage with contributors.
-1. Start small: For your first major contribution, it's often best to choose a medium-sized project rather than a huge one like Linux or Firefox.
+1. **Start small:** For your first major contribution, consider choosing a medium-sized project rather than a massive one like Linux or Firefox.
+Medium-sized projects often have active communities that are easier to get involved with while still being complex enough to offer valuable learning experiences.
+Plus, you’ll have a better chance of making a visible impact without getting lost in an enormous codebase.

-Remember, it's okay to take your time with this step.
-Finding the right project is crucial for a good experience.
+Be mindful and don't take too long to find the “perfect” project.
+It’s better to jump in, learn, and adapt along the way.
+The first project is just the beginning, and each experience will teach you something valuable.
+If one project doesn’t feel right, you can always pivot to another.
+The key is to take the first step.

-## Step 2: Understanding the Project
+## Step 2: Understand the Project

-Once you've chosen a project, dive in and learn about it:
+Once you’ve chosen a project, it’s time to get to know it inside out.
+The more familiar you are with the project, the better your contribution will be.
+Here’s how to dive in:

-1. **Install and use the software:** Get familiar with it from a user's perspective.
+1. **Install and use the software:** Start by experiencing the project as a user.
+Explore its features, workflows, and challenges.
+This hands-on experience will help you understand the user’s perspective.
-1. **Read the documentation:** Understand the project's goals, target users, and current state.
+1. **Read the documentation:** Go through the project’s README, design guidelines, and other relevant docs.
+Understand its goals, target users, and design philosophy.
+If the documentation seems outdated or incomplete, note it down - it could be a contribution opportunity.
-1. **Look at past contributions:** See what kind of design work has been done before.
-1. **Join the community:** Introduce yourself on the project's chat, forum, or mailing list.
+1. **Join the community::** Introduce yourself on the project’s chat, forum, or mailing list.
+Observe how people communicate and engage with each other.
+Building connections early on can make collaboration and feedback easier later.
+1. **Look at past contributions::** Check out past pull requests, issues, and design discussions.
+This helps you understand the project’s style, tone, and expectations for design work.
 1. **Identify pain points:** As you use the software, note any usability issues or areas for improvement.
-1. **Get support:** Bring in other designers to collaborate and support you if you'd like.

-Take notes during this process.
-Your observations will be valuable when you start designing.
-For example, if you can't find good design documentation, your may start to contribute by addressing this.
+Pay attention to moments of confusion or inefficiency - these are opportunities for impactful design contributions.

+Document your journey.
+From your first impressions to challenges faced and ideas sparked, keep track of everything.
+These notes will not only guide your design decisions but also serve as valuable feedback for the community.

-## Step 3: Proposing Your Contribution
+## Step 3: Propose Your Contribution

-Now that you understand the project, it's time to propose your design contribution:
+Now that you understand the project, it’s time to propose your design contribution.
+Here’s how to effectively communicate your idea and gain community support:

-1. **Choose your focus:** Based on your skills and the project's needs, decide what you want to work on.
-It could be a redesign of a specific feature, a new set of icons, a usability study, or something else.
-1. **Draft a proposal:** Write up your idea, including:
-   - The problem you're addressing
-   - Your proposed solution
-   - How it aligns with the project's goals
-   - A rough timeline for the work
+1. **Identify a problem to solve:** Based on your observations, choose a problem you’re confident tackling.
+It could be a usability issue, a design inconsistency, or an enhancement to the user experience.
+Make sure it’s relevant to the project’s goals.
+1. **Check for existing discussions:** Before jumping in, search the project’s issue tracker, forums, or chat to see if the problem has already been raised.
+This helps you understand the context, see if others are working on it, and avoid duplicating efforts.
+1. **Discuss your idea:** Share your thoughts with the community early on.
+This could be in an issue thread, a forum post, or a community call.
+Early feedback helps you refine your idea and build initial support.
+1. **Draft your proposal using PAST:** Structure your proposal with the following elements:
+   - Problem: Clearly state the problem you’re addressing.
+What’s the pain point, and who does it impact?
+   - Agitation: Explain why it’s crucial to solve this issue.
+What’s at stake if it isn’t addressed?
+This highlights the importance of your contribution.
+   - Solution: Describe your proposed solution and how it effectively addresses the problem.
+Include rough sketches or wireframes to communicate your vision.
+   - Timeline: Provide an estimated timeline for your work.
+Breaking it down into phases or milestones helps set clear expectations.
-1. **Get feedback:** Share your proposal with the community.
-Be open to suggestions and be prepared to revise your plans.
+1. **Request feedback and support:** Share your proposal with the community.
+Be open to constructive criticism and willing to iterate on your idea.
+If needed, seek help from other designers or contributors - it’s okay/recommended to ask for support.
 1. **Finalize your plan:** Once you have community buy-in, refine your proposal into a concrete plan of action.
+Ensure it aligns with the project’s goals.

-Adjust the steps as needed.
-Small contributions and projects don't require extensive proposals or processes.
-Remember, communication is key in open source.
-Keep the community updated as you work.
+Adjust your approach based on the project’s size and complexity.
+Smaller contributions might only need a brief discussion, while larger ones may require detailed proposals.
+Remember, clear and consistent communication is key in open source.
+Keep the community informed of your progress and challenges along the way.

-## Step 4: Doing the Design Work
+## Step 4: Do the Design Work

-This is where you put all your skills into practice:
+Time to bring your ideas to life:

-1. **Research:** If needed, do user research to inform your design decisions.
+1. **Research:** If needed, do user research or review existing feedback to inform your design decisions.
+A clear understanding of the problem leads to better solutions.
-1. **Sketch and ideate:** Come up with multiple possible solutions to the problem.
+1. **Ideate and explore solutions:** Sketch out multiple ideas and explore different approaches.
+Don’t aim for perfection, instead focus on solving the problem effectively.
+1. **Follow project standards:** Ensure your designs align with the project’s style guides, design patterns, or branding guidelines.
+Consistency is key.
-1. **Create mockups or prototypes:** Use the tools you're comfortable with to visualize your ideas.
+1. **Create mockups or prototypes:** Use your preferred design tools to create mockups or interactive prototypes.
+Keep them as simple or detailed as needed to communicate your vision.
-1. **Apply project standards:** Make sure your work fits with any existing style guides or design patterns.
+1. **Share progress and gather feedback: Don’t wait until you’re done - share early drafts and work-in-progress with the community.
+This keeps everyone in the loop and reduces the chance of major revisions later.
-1. **Document your process:** Keep notes on your decisions and rationale.
+1. **Document your process:** Keep notes of the “why” behind your design choices.
+Later, this helps the community understand your thought process and makes feedback more constructive.
-1. **Seek feedback early and often:** Share works-in-progress with the community and iterate based on feedback.

-Tailor this design process to the situation.
+1. **Iterate and improve:** Based on the feedback, revise your designs.
+Stay flexible and open to new ideas as you collaborate.

+Design in open source is a collaborative journey.
+Keep communication open and stay adaptable as the project evolves.

 ::resources
 - [A new ‘Split’ Checkout - Community feedback on designs](https://community.openfoodnetwork.org/t/a-new-split-checkout-community-feedback-on-designs/2235) via Open Food Network